 (skilligalee) simmering for all hours.

 Pot-au-feu (pot on the fire), the national dish of France, is a domesticated version of Kephart’s skilly.
-Variations will differ in ways that reflect the region, season, and personality of the cook.
+Variations will differ in ways that reflect the region, season, and individuality of the cook.
 The French have no corner on the concept, either.
-Spaniards dote on their olla podrida (literal translation, putrid pot), while the Swiss seek security in their soup aux fides.
-In the north of Italy, the fate of restaurants rest upon their bollito misto–and that’s no Bologna.
-Hungarians come home to a bowl of hovesy maso.
+Spaniards dote on their olla podrida (literal translation, putrid pot), while the Swiss bank on their soup aux fides.
+In the north of Italy, restaurants rise and fall on their bollito misto–and that’s no Bologna.
+Hungarians steal home to a bowl of hovesy maso.
 In Belgium, the soup of an evening is apt to be hotchpot.
-Scots find succor in a steaming hotch-potch–liguistically, just a hop, skip and a jump from our own hodgepodge, meaning a jumble, medley, or confused mixture.
+Scots seek succor in a steaming hotch-potch–liguistically, just a hop, skip and a jump from our own hodgepodge, meaning a jumble, medley, or confused mixture.
 The following recipe, then, is generic, lacking, for example, the dried cantaloupe skin not uncommonly included in the stockpots of Provence!

 Rump, chuck or bottom round, 5 pounds